This section briefly describes the core components of Veeam ONE, deployment types, prerequisites and installation process of Veeam ONE.

-- Typical deployment.
+- All-in-one.
 All the architectural components are installed on a single machine.
 Such deployment is recommended for small- and medium-scale infrastructures as it can handle low data loads.

 This guide will use typical deployment for walking through the example scenarios.

-- Advanced deployment.
+- Custom.
 Architectural components are installed on different machines.
-Users access data by using Veeam ONE Monitor Client.
+Users access data by using Veeam ONE Client.
 Such deployment is recommended for large-scale infrastructures.

-This guide will not cover advanced deployment.
+This guide will not cover custom deployment.
 For more information, see section Custom Deployment of the Veeam ONE Deployment Guide.

 Before you proceed to Veeam ONE installation, make sure that:

 - Your machine where you plan to install Veeam ONE meets the system requirements.
 For more information, see section System Requirements of the Veeam ONE Deployment Guide.